 Are Non-Compete Agreements Enforceable In Wisconsin?

-A non-compete agreements are enforceable in Wisconsin.
-However, Wisconsin courts do not like non-compete agreements and will not enforce agreements that are overlybroad.
+Non-compete agreements are enforceable in Wisconsin.
+However, Wisconsin courts do not like non-compete agreements and will not enforce agreements that are overly broad.

 The non-compete agreement should only be as broad as necessary to protect the employer.
 The restriction must be reasonable in terms of time, territory, and not contrary to public policy.

 What Should I consider when Drafting a Non-Compete Agreement?

 Drafters of non-compete agreements must proceed with caution if they want the provision to be enforced.
 Non-compete agreements in Wisconsin must be enforceable in all respects or the entire provision will fail.
 Wisconsin courts will not revise over-broad restrictions to make the restriction more reasonable.
 Rather, Wisconsin courts will strike down the entire restriction.

 Businesses seeking to use non-compete agreements need to examine their business and consider how much protection is needed (as opposed to desired).